Call Your Girlfriend: Covers

-French Canadian singer Marie-Mai released a French version of the song titled “Sans Cri Ni haine” (No shouts nor hate) as a promotional single for her fourth studio album Miroir.
+French Canadian singer Marie-Mai released a French version of the song titled "Sans cri ni haine" (No shouts nor hate) as a promotional single for her fourth studio album Miroir.
 The song peaked at number one in Quebec for 7 weeks and was released in France as well.
-In October 2012, the song was awarded with the Felix Award, Quebec's most important awards for the Popular song of the year.
+In October 2012, the song was awarded with the Felix Award, Quebec's most important awards for the popular song of the year.

 Singer-songwriter Star Anna has performed the song live, most notably on KEXP.

 A 2011 viral video features Saturday Night Live actor Taran Killam dancing to the song with the almost exact repetition of the same dance moves as Robyn.

-In January 2012, the Swedish group Erato covered the song in an a cappella version using hand claps and empty butter tubs as rhythmic accompaniment in a viral YouTube video.
+In October 2011, the Swedish group Erato covered the song in an a cappella version using hand claps and empty butter tubs as rhythmic accompaniment in a viral YouTube video.

 The video, itself, was later covered by young sisters Lennon and Maisy Stella.
 Suede guitarist Richard Oakes covered the song with his project Artmagic as the b-side to their single "Down In The River" in October 2012.

 In November 2012, Newspaper Editor and Blogger, Harrison Mooney, created a parody, titled "Call the Union," in response to the 2012 NHL Lockout.

 Minneapolis Band The New Standards released a cover version titled "Call Your Boyfriend" on their 2012 album Sunday Morning Coming Down and frequently performs the song live.

 British singer, Cher Lloyd, performed an acoustic cover of the song in February 2013.

 In May 2013, Michelle Chamuel performed the song on the fourth season of The Voice during the top 12 week.

-Singer-songwriter Lucy Wainwright Roche (daughter of Loudon Wainwright III and Suzzy Roche released an acoustic version.
+Singer-songwriter Lucy Wainwright Roche (daughter of Loudon Wainwright III and Suzzy Roche) released an acoustic version.

-Singer-songwriter John-Allison Weiss included an acoustic cover version on their 2014 EP "Remember when".
+Singer-songwriter John-Allison Weiss included an acoustic cover version on their 2014 EP Remember when.

-Maya Rudolph and Emma Stone covered the song with "the Cups Song rhythm" on the sixth episode of NBC's "Maya & Marty"; 07/12/16.
+Maya Rudolph and Emma Stone covered the song with "the Cups Song rhythm" on the sixth episode of NBC's Maya & Marty; 07/12/16.

-In the 2016 video artwork To Me You Mean The Most by Adam Castle & Ed Twaddle one of the artists sings along to the song.
+In the 2016 video artwork To Me You Mean The Most by Adam Castle & Ed Twaddle, one of the artists sings along to the song.
 The artwork was featured in the 2017 Bloomberg New Contemporaries exhibition.

-On the 17th October 2018, Jade Bird debuted her cover of this song live on BBC Radio 1, playing the piano live with a string section.
+On 17 October 2018, Jade Bird debuted her cover of this song live on BBC Radio 1, playing the piano live with a string section.

 In 2019, the song was covered in the episode "Chapter Fifty: American Dreams" from the third season of the television series Riverdale, performed by Camila Mendes and Vanessa Morgan.

+Released in Canada in 2019, the final episode of the 4-season Dino Dana series (S4.E13, "The Sound of Dinosaurs") included a set of Dino-themed covers/parodies.
+The song "Age of Reptiles" reworks the lyrics of this song to be about dinosaurs.